 Riverfront North is teeming with life.
 Here we’ll take a deeper look at the science behind the flora and fauna along the living shoreline.
-Below you’ll find the scientific topics we’ve delved into to date.
-But keep checking back for new topics.
+Below you’ll find some of the scientific topics we’ve delved into.
+Keep checking back for new topics.
 There’s a lot to learn!

 This summer, we had some exciting finds on the banks of the Delaware River along our Greenway.
 Riverfront North is part of the East Coast Greenway, and it’s a growing area for a variety of native flora and fauna.

 These pictures show four freshwater bivalves that live offshore.
 The top two are native Alewife Floaters, which were believed to be locally extinct in Pennsylvania until recently.
 The third we believe to be a native Green Floater, which is endangered in NJ, imperiled in PA and likely extinct in DE.
 The bottom bivalve is a non-native clam called an “Asiatic Clam.”

 Mussels are important to the ecosystem of the Delaware River along our Greenway because they act as filter feeders that “clean” the water in which they live.
 They do this by removing solids such as dirt, algae and other pollutants.
 First, they suck water in to trap the solids and then release filtered water back into the environment.
 Each mussel filters several gallons of water each day.

 One mussel bed in Southeast PA was found to remove 26 metric tons of solids from the water in a single summer season!
 Our discovery of these rare mussels in our section of the Delaware River is a sign of the river’s improving health for all species.
 (Source: Freshwater Mussels of the Delaware Estuary: Partnership for the Delaware Estuary)